-At the very beginning I was a generalist and moreover an hard surface modeler after the Industrial Design degree.
+At the very beginning I was an hard surface modeler after the Industrial Design degree.
 At the Pool factory in the first five years of my career I had the chance to learn a lot, the small company grew up quickly from three to thirty people, it was amazing.
-I’ve been involved in many roles but in particular I’ve started to learn the art of character rigging directly from some professionals coming from the united states, so I’ve become a rigger thanks to Giancarlo Lari, Filippo Costanzo, Peter Greenstone and Brad Blackbourne, in the company founded by Flaviano Pizzardi and Franco Tomassi.
+I’ve been involved in many roles but mostly I’ve started to learn the art of character rigging directly from some professionals coming from the united states, so I’ve become a “rigger” thanks to Giancarlo Lari, Filippo Costanzo, Peter Greenstone and Brad Blackbourne, in the company founded by Flaviano Pizzardi and Franco Tomassi.

 Anyway in 2007 I was looking for something else and I was recruited by Framestore-CFC London to join the rigging development team of “Tale of Desperaux” feature film.
 It was the first fully animated movie of this large company, and for me it was an amazing opportunity to start again to learn!
 In details I’ve developed the body deformation pipeline for all the characters.
 It was great to collaborate at a such big project, never before this experience given to me the chance to focus the appropriate amount of time to build something complex and beatiful.
 Definitely it has changed my way to work on characters, and overall my approach to cg production, with more attention on workflow matters.

 In the 2015 I’ve taken a little break and I worked eight months again in London, as Software Developer for The Moving Picture Co, driven by the Disney “Jungle Book” production.
-MPC is one of the global company leaders in VFX for over 25 years and I really appreciate this new experience in the visual-fx world for a milionaire-budget movie.
+MPC is one of the global company leaders in VFX for over 25 years and I’ve really appreciate this experience in the visual-fx world for a milionaire-budget movie.